pkarsy/AutomaticSchoolBellTimer/README.md

 Unplug the cable from the laptop and use the USB charger.
 Connect to the Timer using the tasmota web interface (IP or school.local) You can review the settings of the timer, as from now on is ready for work.

 ### Last Step.
 Document the recovery process
 Document to a paper and/or to an app, how to recover from a missing/changed Access Point.
+Keep in a folder on your PC:
+A photo of the timer (ESP32x and cabling)
+The pins configuration (as simple text)
+The wifi configuration (ssid, password, maybe IP if it is static)

-Congratulations !
+### Congratulations !

 **############## Optional topics, some of them may be of interest to you. ##############**